Beliavsky/Fortran-code-on-GitHub/README.md

 [Functional Single Index Model (FSIM)](https://github.com/sbaek306/FSIM): codes for simulations and real data analysis, which appears in the manscript entitled, "Functional Single Index Model" by Jiang, F., Baek, S., Cao, J., and Ma, Y.

+[Fortran](https://github.com/nevillejackson/Fortran): programs and subroutine libraries useful in statistical analysis and quantitative genetics.
+Some are by Neville Jackson and others are collected from the public domain.

 [fortran-gmm-EM](https://github.com/Jonas-Finkler/fortran-gmm-EM): extremely efficient implementation of the expectation maximization (EM) algorithm for Gaussian mixtures in Fortran, by Jonas-Finkler

 [gslib2.0: Geostatistical Software Library](https://github.com/exepulveda/gslib2.0): aims to create a modern version of the original GSLIB source code, by exepulveda